 Good Living with Arthritis: Denmark (GLA:D) is an education and exercise program developed by researchers in Denmark for people with hip or knee osteoarthrtitis (OA).

 Research has shown great results in pain reduction and improved function in people completing the GLA:D program, without causing flare ups.
 This is consistent with current national and international clinical guidelines recommending patient education, exercise and weight loss as first line treatment for OA.

 What's involved?
 An initial appointment assessing your suitability for GLA:D, explaining the program and conducting a few basic physical tests.
 Two education sessions teaching you about OA.
 Group exercise sessions twice a week for 6 weeks focusing on strength and limb control.
 This helps improve movement patterns at the knee and hip which leads to reduction in symptoms and improved quality of life.

-For all booking please click below link to website
+For all booking please click below link to website or call our rooms.

 What is a knee ligament injury?